2023 Toyota RAV4 Prime

 Tested vehicle: 2021 Toyota RAV4 Prime SE 4-door 4wd

 The Toyota RAV4 Prime, a plug-in hybrid variant of the Toyota RAV4, was introduced in the 2021 model year.
-Driver-side small overlap frontal ratings are assigned by the Institute based on a test of a 2021 RAV4 Prime conducted by Toyota as part of frontal crash test verification.
+Beginning with 2025 models, the RAV4 Prime became known as the RAV4 Plug-in Hybrid.
+Driver-side small overlap frontal ratings are assigned by the Institute based on a test of a 2021 RAV4 Prime conducted by Toyota.

 Structure and safety cage